Our Philosophy

 Expectations

-Employers who post jobs, attend a career fair, or recruit on campus with CNS Career Services must adhere to Equal Employment Opportunity (EEO) guidelines, the National Association of Colleges and Employers (NACE) Principles for Employment Professionals, the UT Austin Campus-wide policies, and the Policies & Guidelines laid out by CNS Career Services listed on this page.
+Employers who post jobs, attend a career fair, or recruit on campus with CNS Career Services must adhere to Equal Employment Opportunity (EEO) guidelines, the National Association of Colleges and Employers (NACE) Principles for Employment Professionals, UT's Employer Recruiting Guidelines & Procedures and the guidelines laid out by CNS Career Services listed on this page.

 CNS Career Services reserves the right to refuse services to employers or individuals due to any of the following: